skyhajime/master_thesis/README.md

-## Eigenvector algorithm for Koopman operator
+## Eigenvalue algorithm for Koopman operator